nathankot/nathankot.github.io/source/_posts/2013-09-05-modding-the-happy-hacking-keyboard.markdown

 title: "Modding the Happy Hacking Keyboard"
 date: 2013-09-05 22:45
 comments: true
-published: false
-categories:
+categories: keyboard
 ---

 After reading [this post about hacking your HHKB][grumpy], I set out to do the same thing.
-Now that I have the finished product, I can say that it is truly awesome to have a keyboard with **all your favorite keybindings set in the hardware**.
+Now that I have the finished product, I can truly say that it is freaking awesome to have a keyboard with **all your favorite keybindings set in the hardware**.
 Basically I can now 'plug and go' into any computer and _it just works_.

 Being able to do this goes beyond the already awesome feel and sound of the HHKB.
 A modded board is a whole different beast and this is what keyboard nirvana feels like.
 No more feeling awkward about working on other computers!
-Just bring your extremely portable and modded keyboard ;)
+Just bring your extremely portable modded keyboard ;)

 Shamefully, as a programmer I've never been much of an electronics guy, although I intend to change that.
 Originally I was gonna go with a Teensy 2